Massachusetts Car Accident Lawsuits 101

 Many car accident lawsuits in Boston are resolved through a negotiated Settlement Agreement.

-Reaching a settlement involves calculating a reasonable amount of money plaintiff would be willing to receive/defendant would be willing to pay.
+Reaching a settlement involves calculating a reasonable amount of money the plaintiff would be willing to receive/defendant would be willing to pay.
 This includes careful consideration of economic damages (medical expenses, property damage, lost earnings, future lost income, estimated future medical expenses) and non-economic damages (pain and suffering, loss of consortium, etc.).
 It also weighs how likely plaintiff is to succeed at trial.

 Some cases are settled even before a lawsuit is filed.